 London | -2.4% | 0.2% | £420,600 | £534,038 | 21% |

-We connect you with the UK’s largest audience of active first-time buyers, helping you attract more enquiries and complete more sales.
+We connect you with the a substantial audience of active first-time buyers, helping you attract more enquiries and complete more sales.

 First-time buyers are motivated, active and ready to move.
 They currently make up the largest single buyer group in the market… and they know what they want.